 What type of scarring should I expect?

-Both methods of hair transplantation carry a certain type of risk of scarring but to create a natural head of hair without any obvious signs of surgical intervention it is only on the hand of a surgeon and the types of instrument they use in their clinic.
+Both methods of hair transplantation carry a certain type of risk of scarring but to create a natural head of hair without any obvious signs of surgical intervention it is only on the hand of a surgeon and the types of instruments they use in their clinic.

 If you are going with the FUE hair transplant method or you plan to choose the FUE method then you get the scar which is virtually unnoticeable if –Hair transplant surgeon is well qualified and experienced, Other significant points to be taken care of–